joaocruz19/Movies-Search-ReactJS/README.md

 ```

 Now open the .env file and replace the "your_api_key_here" by your API key.
-You can get a API key by [creating a account on The Movie Database](https://www.themoviedb.org/account/signup) and then requesting it at [your settings page](https://www.themoviedb.org/settings/api).
+You can get a API key by [creating an account on The Movie Database](https://www.themoviedb.org/account/signup) and then requesting it at [your settings page](https://www.themoviedb.org/settings/api).